It's Your Choice 2018

 Medicare Step 1 – Choose a Plan Design that works with your Medicare coverage

-First, decide which plan design you would like.
+First, decide which plan design you would like by reading the summaries below and reviewing Plan Designs for Medicare.
 It is important to remember that if you are retired and are eligible to participate in Medicare that you must do the following:

 - Enroll in Medicare Parts A and B. You will automatically be enrolled in the Medicare Part D program that is part of the Wisconsin Public Employers (WPE) Group Health Insurance Program.